The Hair with Heart Story

 Alopecia is an auto-immune disease that has not only impacted me daily for the last 15 years, but a disease that I have let define me for 15 years too many.

-I started losing my hair just after my 7th birthday.
+I started losing my hair just after my seventh birthday.
 For me personally, I don’t recall the feelings or emotions I had during this traumatic time.
 I think I purposely blocked out all that I went through 15 years ago, and honestly, I was only seven at the time and don’t remember too much of the trauma of this time.
 My memories are stories that my Mum and Dad tell me.
 Stories of Mum trying to do something of what was left of the hair on my head for school and not even being able to put it all together in a hair tie and asking me if I was pulling my own hair out.
 I’m told I reacted with a lot of anger and frustration, confused as to why my Mum wouldn’t just do my hair how I asked for school.
 After about two weeks, I was completely bald.
-I remember going to the endless doctor appointments, confused as to what was wrong with me and what was happening, I was told it was due to stress (lies!)
+I remember going to the endless doctor appointments, confused as to what was wrong with me and what was happening; I was told it was due to stress (lies!)

-I remember my first ever ‘wig’ I wore for 6 months.
+I remember my first ever ‘wig’ I wore for six months.
 If you can even call it a wig.
 It was a cap that my mum had sewn a piece of red fake hair into the back ponytail bit of the hat.
 I wore it with pure and utmost confidence.
 This hat never came off my head.
 I wore it in the classroom, out for dinner, and around the house with my family.

 When it hit me as a teenager?

-The primary school I was at during the time I lost my hair was not very supportive or accommodating and as a result of the continued bullying, I moved schools.
+The primary school I was at during the time I lost my hair was not very supportive or accommodating, and as a result of the continued bullying, I moved schools.
 I moved schools three times during my primary years, and it certainly didn’t get easier.
 There is nothing I don’t like more than meeting new people and dropping the ‘I have alopecia card.’
-Having to continuously tell people that no, it is not contagious, no I am not sick and yes, I am perfectly fine.
+Having to continuously tell people that no, it is not contagious, no, I am not sick, and yes, I am perfectly fine.
 It’s the dreaded questions.
 The wig became my security blanket during primary school.
 Every year I received a new one and still to this day, I name each wig I get.
 These wigs mean the world to me as they allow me to live my life with truly nothing holding me back.

 And current times going into the adult years